Are At-Home Allergy Tests Accurate? Here’s What Allergists Say

 The problem can affect not only your skin, but also your respiratory system, eyes, stomach, and in some cases can lead to potentially life-threatening anaphylactic shock.

 You may be tempted to find out if you have allergies (and what you’re allergic to) by using an at-home allergy test.
-However, there are several things you should know before you buy one of these tests.
+However, similarly to at-home gut health tests, there are several things you should know before you buy one of these tests.
 Here’s everything you need to know.

 How allergies affect your body